criblio/appscope/README.md

     make all
     make test

-To clean out files that were manually added, or were added bythe result of running build commands:
+To clean out files that were manually added, or were added by the result of running build commands:

     git clean -f -d